vipulnaik/donations/data-update-playbook.md

 ### Ben Hoskin

-Current donations are all from MIRI's top contributors page, but see EA Forum for potentially new AI risk literature reviews.
+Current donations are all from MIRI's top contributors page.

 ### Ben Kuhn